 2.4 Distributor system

-In this Distributed system, there will be a pump which will take care of all the three operation Pressurizing and metering and timing on injection.
+In this Distributed system, there will be a pump which will take care of all the three operation Pressurizing, metering and timing on injection.
 The fuel will be sent to the rotating distributor to inject the fuel into each cylinder.
 The uniform distribution of the fuel can be achieved due to the one metering device.
 There is one more advantage is that the cost of the injection system is also less.

-AS we can see the different types of injection system such as the Air Injection system and the Solid Injection System.
+As we can see the different types of injection system such as the Air Injection system and the Solid Injection System.
 And further classification in the Solid Injection system.
 If you have any further thoughts on this topic, let us know in the comment section below.